Ada-Developers-Academy/core-cs-fundamentals/graphs/03-graphs-algorithms.md

 ##### !question

-Write a function returning a list of elements representing a breadth first search of the items in `self.adjacency_dict`.
+Write a function returning a list of elements representing a breadth first search of the items in `self.adjacency_dict` starting at `start_node`.

 Spend no more then 15 minutes working through this independently.
 Use the hints below or reach out for help if you are still feeling stuck after 15 minutes.